mbucheg/Tasks/paper_reading_day3.md

 ICDO:International Classification of Diseases in Oncology
 UBERON: Uber-anatomy ontology
 ## What are CNV segmentations and CNV frequencies and how to use them?
+CNV segmentations are regions of the genome that are consistently altered.
+CNV frequencies give the count of how often aspecific genomic region is altered across many samples.
+CNV segmentations are great to analyse CNV data on the sample level, to see what genes are altered.
+CNV frequencies are beneficial to identify cancer types or subtypes, and are used to find specific CNV abundances in cancer.
 ## What are APIs and how to use APIs in progenetix?
 Application Programming Interfaces
 "API: set of routines, protocols and tools that specifies how software components interact, to exchange data and processing capabilities" Source: BIO390:Lecture 1